-Every once in a while I get on a desperate quest to get my children to eat healthier foods, as you may of read here.
-I don't trust in the "fact" that they'll eat healthy at some point in their lives, even though my mother-in-law tells me time and time again that all her children ate was bologna and pumpernickel and cream cheese, and now they love and eat everything!
-I come from a family where you ate what was on your plate--end of story--so I'm constantly in a tug-of-war between both philosophies.
+Every once in a while I get on a desperate quest to get my children to eat healthier foods, as you may have read here.
+I don’t trust in the “fact” that they’ll eat healthy at some point in their lives, even though my mother-in-law tells me time and time again that all her children ate was bologna and pumpernickel and cream cheese, and now they love and eat everything!
+I come from a family where you ate what was on your plate–end of story–so I’m constantly in a tug-of-war between both philosophies.

 I worry they are not getting enough nutrients.
 I worry they will someday be obese.
 I also worry that by neglecting to introduce and forcefully encourage them to eat healthier foods, we are unintentionally enabling them to get carotid artery disease, a heart attack, diabetes, or high cholesterol.

 Last week I got another bee in my bonnet–I wanted my kids to start eating healthier.
 And I wanted them to start eating healthier NOW, right NOW!
 In the past I usually sat the kids down to explain to them that we are all going to start eating healthier, created a sticker chart, got tickets, promise prize–you know, the whole shebang.
 I’ve never been successful and usually stop after the first try.
 Last time both boys threw up at the table when a pea touched their lips.
 One single pea.
 Because I didn’t want to do that again, I put the mother of all bribes on the table.